LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

 -------------------------------

-For general information about navigating Lasso Server Admin and adding a host to a data source, see the section on :ref:`configuring data sources
+For general information about navigating Lasso Server Admin and adding a host to a data source, see the section :ref:`instance-administration-datasources` in the :ref:`instance-administration` chapter.
-<instance-administration-datasources>`.

 To add a new MySQL host: